rapid7/insightconnect-plugins/checkpoint_ngfw/help.md

 ## Troubleshooting

 Connections to the Check Point security management is based upon client to server sessions.
-Multiple admins may connect at one time and from R80.20 M1, one admin can open more than one session at a time.
+Multiple admins may connect at one time and from R80.20 M1, one administrator can open more than one session at a time.
 Policy and objects are locked when an admin makes changes to those objects.
 The lock is released when a publish or discard occurs.

 If the plugin tries to make a change while an administrator has a pending change,